Emmotes/ic_spoilers/docs/umberto.md

 # Basic Information

-Umberto is potentially a new champion in the Ahghairon's Day event on 7 August 2024.
+Umberto will be a new champion - potentially in the Ahghairon's Day event on 7 August 2024.
+(It's possible they could be in a different event - we don't know yet.)

 <span class="champStatsTableColumn">
     <span class="champStatsTableRow">